mental-lab/ASP-Dot-NET-Chainguard-FIPS/README.md

 ## Introduction

-This is a simple pipeline example for a .NET Core application, showing just how easy it is to get up and running with .NET development using GitLab.
+This is a simple ASP.NET Core application configured to run with Chainguard FIPS-compliant Docker images.
+It demonstrates how to run both an ASP.NET Core application and PostgreSQL database in a secure, containerized environment.

 # Reference links